V-Sekai/manuals/docs/decisions/20220108-Bake-blend-shapes-to-skeletons-for-performance.md

 1. I want to bake the entire 52 face blendshape movements and the rest of the vrm blend shapes to a single animation track.
 2. I can send it to dem bones and bake the blend shapes.

+### Dem Bones baking procedure

+1. Merge all meshes into one mesh (current limition)
+2. Export one animation as an alembic sequence
+3. Export fbx with a meter to centimeter conversion
+4. Run dem bones (parameters to be determined)
+5. Use the resulting fbx

 Open questions:

 I align each track to a second? one after the others?